Skip to main content

 5. To open the source file that contains the flaw, select the flaw.
 In the source file, the line of code where the flaw exists is underlined in red.
 A line of code can contain multiple flaws.

-8. To confirm that a flaw is fixed, rescan your project and check that the flaw is no longer listed Under Flaws In My Code.
+8. To confirm that a flaw is fixed, rescan your project and check that the flaw is no longer listed under Flaws In My Code.

 Ignore flaws